ds4m/ds4m.github.io/docs/forward.md

 # Forward

-Special thanks to [Michael Pearson](http://www.jmichaelpearson.net/), Executive Vice President of the MAA, for being willing to contribute the following Forward to the text, and letting us publish it online as well.
+Special thanks to [Michael Pearson](http://www.jmichaelpearson.net/), Executive Director of the MAA, for being willing to contribute the following Forward to the text, and letting us publish it online as well.
 He is uniquely positioned to make the case for the importance of this text at this time.